Darin Ruf Player Props: Giants vs. Marlins

 Marlins Pitching Rankings (2022)

-- The pitching staff for the Marlins had a collective nine K/9 last season, the eighth-best in the league.
+- The Marlins pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Marlins had a 3.86 team ERA that ranked 13th across all MLB pitching staffs.
+- The Marlins had the 13th-ranked team ERA across all MLB pitching staffs (3.86).

-- The Marlins will send Luzardo (2-0) to the mound to make his fourth start of the season.
-He is 2-0 with a 1.93 ERA and 20 strikeouts in 18 2/3 innings pitched.
+- The Marlins will send Rogers (1-2) to the mound for his fourth start of the season.
+He is 1-2 with a 4.20 ERA and 16 strikeouts in 15 2/3 innings pitched.

-- The lefty last pitched on Tuesday against the Philadelphia Phillies, when he threw six innings, allowing three earned runs while giving up eight hits.
+- The left-hander's most recent time out came on Friday against the Arizona Diamondbacks, when he threw six innings, surrendering one earned run while giving up five hits.

+- In three games this season, the 25-year-old has an ERA of 4.20, with 9.6 strikeouts per nine innings.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.